-Written while I was President of Kalgoorlie Chamber of Commerce, the information presented here comes to you all the way from 1981.
+This was written while I was President of Kalgoorlie Chamber of Commerce.
+The information presented here comes to you all the way from 1981.

 Government and small business

-Having been put out of one small business myself, by the State Government in August 1980, it was with some fascination that I accepted the same State Government’s invitation in the same month to become a Director of Small Business Advisory Service Limited.
+The State Government put my small business out of action in August 1980.
+So it was with some fascination that I accepted the same State Government’s invitation, in the same month, to become a Director of Small Business Advisory Service.
 One of the roles of the organisation is to “advise the Minister on how best the State Government may assist small business”.

-Being put out of business by the government was the culmination of several years of philosophical debate, over the acceptability of “occupational licensing”, ie. whether one’s right to a livelihood should be the subject of government licensing or not.
+Being put out of business by the government was the culmination of several years of philosophical debate.
+This included the acceptability of “occupational licensing”, ie. whether one’s right to a livelihood should be the subject of government licensing or not.

-My contention was that competence, technical qualifications and client acceptance should decide one’s degree of success and not a government licence.
+My contention was that competence, technical qualifications and client acceptance should decide one’s degree of success — not a government licence.
 This reasoning was based on two premises:

-- A study of economics will show that government licensing does not protect the consumer.
-Licensing only protects well established businesses from up-and- coming smaller ones.
+- A study of economics shows that government licensing does not protect the consumer.
+Licensing only protects well established businesses from up-and-coming smaller ones.
 (Free competition and the common law are the most effective safeguards for the consumer).

 - Government licensing is incompatible with free-enterprise as it restricts the consumers’ freedom of choice.